BETER-CO/beter-feed-testing-sandbox/README.md

 - [Test Cases](doc/SCENARIOS.md)

 ## Contributing

-Contributions are welcome!
-If you encounter any issues or have suggestions for improvement, feel free to open an issue or submit a pull request in the repository.
+We welcome contributions!
+If you encounter any issues or have suggestions for improvements, please open an issue or submit a pull request in the repository.
+For detailed guidelines on how to contribute, please refer to our [Contributing Guide](CONTRIBUTING.md).